John Tsitsiklis

-John N. Tsitsiklis (Γιάννης Ν. Τσιτσικλής; born 1958) is a Clarence J. Lebel Professor of Electrical Engineering with the Department of Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology.
+John Nikolaos Tsitsiklis (Γιάννης Ν. Τσιτσικλής; born 1958) is a Greek-American probabilist.
+He is the Clarence J. Lebel Professor of Electrical Engineering with the Department of Electrical Engineering and Computer Science (EECS) at the Massachusetts Institute of Technology.
 He serves as the director of the Laboratory for Information and Decision Systems and is affiliated with the Institute for Data, Systems, and Society (IDSS), the Statistics and Data Science Center and the MIT Operations Research Center.

 Education

 Tsitsiklis received a B.S. degree in Mathematics (1980), and his B.S.
 (1980), M.S.
 (1981), and Ph.D.
 (1984) degrees in Electrical Engineering, all from the Massachusetts Institute of Technology in Cambridge, Massachusetts.

 Awards and honors

 Tsitsiklis was elected to the 2007 class of Fellows of the Institute for Operations Research and the Management Sciences.

 He won the "2016 ACM SIGMETRICS Achievement Award in recognition of his fundamental contributions to decentralized control and consensus, approximate dynamic programming and statistical learning."

 In 2018 he won the IEEE Control Systems Award "for contributions to the theory and application of optimization in large dynamic and distributed systems" as well as the John von Neumann Theory Prize, with Dimitri Bertsekas, "for contributions to Parallel and Distributed Computation as well as Neurodynamic Programming."